-RIGA IFF seeks innovative cinematic language and auteur expression being created within the Baltic Sea region and Nordic countries.
-The RIGA IFF Feature Film Competition reflects transitions and recent trends in cinema; by establishing a specific geographical frame, these reflections become even more intriguing as the cinematic works made on various sides of the same sea represent distinctly different schools, traditions, languages and visions.
-The ten films that are ultimately selected exhibit present-day contemplation about the cinema of tomorrow.
+RIGA IFF is looking for a distinct voice and innovative cinematic language from the Baltic Sea region and the Nordic countries.
+The RIGA IFF Feature Film Competition reflects transition and contemporary trends in cinema; by establishing a specific geographic frame, these reflections become even more intriguing as the cinematic works made on different sides of the same sea represent distinctly different schools, traditions, languages and visions.
+The 10 films that are ultimately selected represent a present-day contemplation on the cinema of tomorrow.

-The submitted films must have been completed after 1 July 2019, and their Latvian premiere must take place during RIGA IFF.
-There is one exception to this rule – although it is preferred that the national premiere of participating Latvian films takes place during RIGA IFF, it is not a requirement.
+All submitted films must have been completed after 20 June 2020, and they can not have been screened in Latvia before the Riga IFF 2021 dates.
+There is one exception to this rule – although it is preferable that Latvian films premiere at RIGA IFF 2021, this is not a requirement.

-The ten selected titles are evaluated by an international jury consisting of industry experts, theoreticians, filmmakers, and representatives from the international film festival community.
+The 10 selected titles are evaluated by an international jury consisting of industry experts, filmmakers, and representatives from the international film festival community.

 The RIGA IFF Award has been designed in collaboration with artist Ervins Broks.
-The winning director can share this eight-piece figurine – a rooster poured in bronze – among the film crew.
-The winner also receives a monetary prize of EUR 2000.
+The winning director can share this eight-piece figurine – a rooster cast in bronze – with their crew.
+The winner also receives a monetary prize of EUR 2,000.
 The Awards Ceremony takes place on the second Saturday of the festival.